 Support articles, repair/recycling pages, setup and compatibility content, product specs, buying guides, YouTube, Reddit, and expert tech media all appear as important parts of the evidence layer.

-This is the subvertical where inconsistent product information can be especially risky because specs, compatibility, model names, warranty terms, and support details directly influence the answer.
+This is the subvertical where inconsistent product information can be especially risky because specs, compatibility, model names, warranty terms, and support details directly influence both the AI answer and the userโs next step.

 What to prioritize

-- Make specs, compatibility, setup, troubleshooting, warranty, repairs, recycling, and trade-in information complete and consistent.
+- Make specs, compatibility, setup, troubleshooting, warranty, repairs, recycling, trade-in, eligibility, and coverage information complete and consistent.

 - Build product comparison and buying guides that explain trade-offs clearly.